 chief diversity officer; diversity and inclusion program manager; VP of HR; director of talent acquisition; senior business partner (generalist); chief legal officer; VP general counsel; manager/director/VP/EVP of HR; chief people officer

-Director/VP of learning and development; manager/director/VP/EVP of HR; chief learning officer; leader of talent and/or performance; director/VP of rewards and recognition; director/VP of HRIS (PM systems); performance consultant; employee journey; performance coaching; talent development leader; director of talent strategy; director of employee engagement; engagement leader; HR business partner; HR generalist, employee/labor relations; CHRO; chief people officer; CEO; COO
+director/VP of learning and development; manager/director/VP/EVP of HR; chief learning officer; leader of talent and/or performance; director/VP of rewards and recognition; director/VP of HRIS (PM systems); performance consultant; employee journey; performance coaching; talent development leader; director of talent strategy; director of employee engagement; engagement leader; HR business partner; HR generalist, employee/labor relations; CHRO; chief people officer; CEO; COO

 When people understand how their work plays into company goals, connection and purpose soar.
 It takes a special kind of leader, one who can bond humans together through storytelling – communicating shared values, purpose, and mission.
 How are leaders translating your culture story?
 For most people, a job is a more than a paycheck.
 And meaningful work doesn’t happen in a silo – it’s reaffirmed in daily team actions and interactions that match company vision and values.
-This track will explore how HR leaders and corporate communications can work together to create a sense of shared purpose across the organization.
+This track will explore how HR leaders and corporate communications can work together to create a sense of shared purpose and authenticity across the organization.

-Internal and external communications; corporate communications; internal communications manager; industrial-organizational psychologist; business partner; organizational development; employee communications; employer brand; marketing; health & wellness; HR generalist; head of culture; HR business partner; CHRO; VP of HR; EVP of HR; chief people officer; chief happiness officer; chief culture officer
+internal and external communications; corporate communications; internal communications manager; industrial-organizational psychologist; business partner; organizational development; employee communications; employer brand; marketing; health & wellness; HR generalist; head of culture; HR business partner; CHRO; VP of HR; EVP of HR; chief people officer; chief happiness officer; chief culture officer

-HR director, manager/director/VP of compensation and benefits, manager of total rewards, R&R program managers, procurement, culture officer, HR operations/HRIS, HR generalist, finance analyst, health & wellness, HR business partner, director of finance, director of talent acquisition, chief happiness officer CHRO, VP of HR, EVP of HR, chief people officer, CFO, CEO.
+HR director, manager/director/VP of compensation and benefits, manager of total rewards, R&R program managers, procurement, culture officer, HR operations/HRIS, HR generalist, finance analyst, health & wellness, HR business partner, director of finance, director of talent acquisition, chief happiness officer CHRO, VP of HR, EVP of HR, chief people officer, CFO, CEO

-Manager/director of compensation and benefits, manager of total rewards, R&R program managers, procurement, HR operations/HRIS, risk management, HR generalist, finance analyst, health & wellness, HR compliance, HR business partner, director of finance, director of talent acquisition, chief diversity officer, CHRO, VP of HR, EVP of HR, chief people officer, CFO, CEO, chief legal officer; VP general counsel.
+manager/director of compensation and benefits, manager of total rewards, R&R program managers, procurement, HR operations/HRIS, risk management, HR generalist, finance analyst, health & wellness, HR compliance, HR business partner, director of finance, director of talent acquisition, chief diversity officer, CHRO, VP of HR, EVP of HR, chief people officer, CFO, CEO, chief legal officer; VP general counsel.

-Manager/director/VP/EVP of HR; leader of corporate communications; corporate social responsibility; director of employee engagement; engagement leader; HR business partner; HR generalist, engagement specialist; employee/labor relations; health & wellness; Organizational development; employee communications; employer brand; marketing; head of culture; CHRO; CEO, chief people officer; chief happiness officer; chief culture officer.
+manager/director/VP/EVP of HR; leader of corporate communications; corporate social responsibility; director of employee engagement; engagement leader; HR business partner; HR generalist, engagement specialist; employee/labor relations; health & wellness; organizational development; employee communications; employer brand; marketing; head of culture; CHRO; CEO, chief people officer; chief happiness officer; chief culture officer

 New generations of employees crave more autonomy and the freedom to get their work done in the way that’s best for them.
 When this happens, humans shine their brightest (and turn in their best work).
 And that’s what working human is about: getting people to reach their full potential by letting them live their best lives out in the open.
-How can HR departments turn this new notion of work-life blend into benefits?
+How can HR departments turn this new notion of work-life harmony into benefits?
 What steps can employees take to maintain blend if they work in a more traditional workplace?
-This track focuses on building trust between managers and employees, and championing programs that enrich work/life balance, making employees feel valued, respected, appreciated, and most importantly, human.
+This track focuses on building trust between managers and employees, and championing programs that enrich work/life balance, making employees feel valued, respected, appreciated, resilient, and most importantly, human.

-Director of employee engagement; engagement leader; HR business partner; HR generalist, engagement specialist; employee/labor relations; health & wellness; CHRO; VP of HR; EVP of HR; chief people officer; CEO.
+director of employee engagement; engagement leader; HR business partner; HR generalist, engagement specialist; employee/labor relations; health & wellness; CHRO; VP of HR; EVP of HR; chief people officer; CEO

-CFO; CTO; CIO; director/VP of HRIS; VP of HR; HR director.
+CFO; CTO; CIO; director/VP of HRIS; VP of HR; HR director